 Belarusian labour migration in 2014

-Preliminary data show that in 2014 the Belarusian labour migration was not so widespread, and among migrants there are 5.8 thousand people.
+Preliminary data show that in 2014 the Belarusian labour migration was not so widespread, and among migrants there are 5.8 thousand people, according to federal employment law charts.
 But this number is an official one, and only people who left the country having contracts are counted.

 The overwhelming majority of Belarusians go to Russia.
 For the recent 9 months of 2014 this country received about 87% of our workers.
 The second place goes to the USA that has 5.4% of the employment contracts.
 In the top-3 with 2.6% we can see Germany that removed Poland two years ago.